badri-mel/PhoneNumberManagementService/README.md

 - The Initial data is assumed to be fed from the database.

 ### FUTURE WORK
-- The tests for controller can be added later since mocking unit tests are controller are not useful
 - Write integration tests using test containers in actual H2 DB in test profile